 - Everything in the Word document up to the first heading, except for the Table of Contents, becomes the document description.
 The document description is captured as an HTML-enabled attribute and can include tables, images, and so on. - Chapters are automatically captured based on Word headings. - All subheadings become subchapters until and unless they are later identified as requirements. - RM Import attempts to import the bodies of the chapters that are not identified as requirements into the description of the chapter.
 This helps ensure that all data from the Word document is captured. - Chapters do not need to contain any requirements. - You can import the requirements from the documents into one class or multiple classes.
-However, each chapter can contain requirements from only one class. - Microsoft Office 2010 SP1 or newer, Microsoft Office 2007 SP1 or newer, Microsoft Office 2003 SP3 or newer, or Microsoft Office XP must be installed on the Dimensions RM server to support Document Publishing, RM Import, and RM Import Designer tools; and additionally on the client Word must be installed to support RM Import.
+However, each chapter can contain requirements from only one class. - Microsoft Office 2010 SP1 or newer or Microsoft Office 2007 SP1 or newer, must be installed on the Dimensions RM server to support Document Publishing, RM Import, and RM Import Designer tools; and additionally on the client Word must be installed to support RM Import.